TheStoicBear/Stoic-Reg/README.md

+# For Andy from NDFrammework
+# I did not make, I do not claim rights and it's Open Source.

 # Stoic-Reg Resource

 **Stoic-Reg** is a resource designed for Grand Theft Auto V (GTA V) servers using the NDCore framework.
 It provides a streamlined vehicle registration and spawning system(will delete and respawn the saved vehicle), enhancing the gameplay experience.